hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 - ✅ **Supercluster Pipeline Built**: The `generate_lineup_superclusters.py` script is now a production-ready, validated tool that automates the entire process from data loading to model saving.
 - ✅ **Test Harness Refactored**: The integration test is now a modular, two-step process that provides a clear validation contract for each part of the pipeline.

-**Next Phase**: With a high-integrity data pipeline now in place, the immediate next step is to train the Bayesian model using the newly generated supercluster data.
+**Next Phase**: Either (a) populate the remaining scoring share fields and regenerate superclusters with the full validated feature set, or (b) proceed to train the Bayesian model using the current fallback superclusters, then circle back to upgrade clustering quality.

 ## 🚀 Current Implementation Status